-The Board is one of the ways which allows parents the opportunity for greater involvement.
+The School Advisory Council is one of the ways which allows parents the opportunity for greater involvement.

-The School Board member, by offering to be of service to the school community, enriches the school and contributes to building a Catholic culture which ensures the welfare of the community.
+The School School Advisory Council member, by offering to be of service to the school community, enriches the school and contributes to building a Catholic culture which ensures the welfare of the community.

-School Boards are important in bringing together, in a formal setting, the significant parties concerned with the provision of education for young people in a school.
+School Advisory Councils are important in bringing together, in a formal setting, the significant parties concerned with the provision of education for young people in a school.

-The school Board provides the opportunity for the local community to consider the needs and wellbeing of the school through:
+The School Advisory Council provides the opportunity for the local community to consider the needs and wellbeing of the school through:

 - discernment and a spirit of cooperation;

 - mutual respect and trust to achieve the common good; and

 - co-operation, valuing others, listening to the community, having a clear sense of the purpose of Catholic schools and a commitment to building the kingdom of God.

 The School Advisory Council should be a clear sign of the partnership between parish and school, parents and staff, the school and Catholic education as a whole, and the school community and the broader Church community and society.

 School Advisory Council members should model their actions on the example of Jesus who came to serve, not to be served.